 top of page

-For any questions about our equity statement below, or any matters related to DEI, please contact the DLR Equity Editor, Davina Reveles, at dreveles25@law.du.edu.
+For any questions about our equity statement below, or any matters related to DEI, please contact the Equity Editor, Davina Reveles, at davina.reveles@du.edu.
 Feedback and concerns will be kept anonymous unless the individual indicates otherwise.

 January 11, 2024